 It isn’t always a clear diagnosis when it comes to expansive soils, which means the solution may not always be correct!
 Unfortunately, symptoms for slab heave and settlement can resemble each other, which is a very concerning misdiagnosis.
 The solutions are different for these two issues, and we know that it is critical to fix the problem right the first time.
 In fact, providing the underpinning solution typical to resolving a settlement issue is counterproductive to an expansive clay soil issue or heave.
 Applying the wrong solution stresses the structure and causes even more damage.

 Although we see at least 80% of homes with some form of heave from expansive soils, there is some good news!
 Arizona Foundation Solutions can help you avoid costly foundation repairs associated with expansive soil and the misdiagnosis that is far too common!
+Unlike many foundation repair contractors, we leverage a team of in-house, licensed engineers to design the exact solution to meet your needs.
 We can install a moisture management system to help regulate the moisture level of the soil beneath your foundation.

 Call us today to schedule a free foundation inspection and to learn whether our MoistureLevel Smart Foundation System can help solve your foundation problems.
-We provide written estimates in Mesa, Phoenix, Glendale and nearby Arizona.
+We provide written estimates in Phoenix, Cave Creek, Glendale, and nearby Arizona.

 Two benefits from one system.
 Installing an under-slab air extraction system can lower radon gas concentration and solve slab upheaval problems.